 Maintaining debts is not a risky activity when the economy is doing well, but it can be difficult during a crisis.

 Keeping track of your bills can save you a lot of headaches in the long run.
-Inadequate cash flow management can have a negative impact on your company's growth.
-You can start by paying off your high-interest loans and keeping your expenses low, or even reducing your credit card purchases.
+Inadequate cash flow management can have a negative impact on your company’s growth.

 Suggested read: How to Optimise Your Team for Business Growth